Dudi Maia Rosa: Biography

 Dudi Maia Rosa was born in São Paulo in 1946.
 His initial training was related to artist Wesley Duke Lee and the context of the art school Escola Brasil: in the 1970s.
 Such experience began his intense didactic activity as teacher of drawing, watercolour and painting in the following decades.
 Dudi has taught in Escola Brasil:, in his studio, and institutions like SESC, São Paulo Museum of Modern Art and Instituto Tomie Ohtake.

 Dudi Maia Rosa had his first solo exhibition in 1978 at MASP, presenting paintings and sculptures.
 His work began to stand out in Brazilian art from the early 1980s, when the artist inaugurated pioneering procedures to question painting from the use of different supports and materials that have remained, to this date, as trademarks of his work.

 He has continued his teaching activity with various workshops, such as Festival de Artes Plásticas in Governador Celso Ramos, Curso de trainees at Folha de S.Paulo and Festival de Inverno Serrinha (Bragança Paulista – SP)., as well as in several lectures, seminars and debates.
 He has also been jury in Edital de Oficinas Livres at Centro Cultural São Paulo and the XXIV and XXXI Salão de Arte in Ribeirão Preto.

 He has held several solo exhibitions in São Paulo and Rio de Janeiro and participated in many national and international exhibitions such as Panorama da Arte Atual Brasileira, at São Paulo Museum of Modern Art, in 1973, 1986, 1989, 1993; in 1987 and 1994 editions of the São Paulo Art Biennial; in Biennial of Johannesburg, South Africa, in 1995; in Mostra do Redescobrimento: Brasil 500 Anos, at Pavilhão da Bienal de São Paulo in 2000; and recently in 2005, in the V Bienal do Mercosul in Porto Alegre.

 Important solo exhibitions were "Eu Sou um Outro" in 2008 at Instituto Tomie Ohtake, and "Plásticos" at Galeria Millan in 2009.

-One of his most recent series, "Cábulas", was presented at Galeria Millan, in 2012, followed by Centro Universitário Maria Antônia in São Paulo, and Instituto Figueiredo Ferraz in Ribeirão Preto, in 2013.
+One of his most recent series, "Cábulas", was presented at Galeria Millan, in 2012, followed by Maria Antônia University Center in São Paulo, and Instituto Figueiredo Ferraz in Ribeirão Preto, in 2013.
 Many of his works belong to important art collections, such as Pinacoteca do Estado de São Paulo, MASP, Museum of Modern Art, Rio de Janeiro, São Paulo Museum of Modern Art, Coleção Itaú and Stedelijk Museum (Amsterdam, Netherlands).
 In 2016, he has presented a solo exhibition at Galeria Millan, entitled "VRIDO" and composed of about 50 new works of pigmented polyester resin and fiberglass.